Executive Summary

 By 2012 the majority of Church Road Hove had proven to be compliant with air quality standards.
 At that time the section between Sackville Road and the library, enclosed by buildings required further improvement.
 Sustained compliance (over four years) has been recorded by monitor W12-12 since the AQMA was last declared.

 In 2009 35 µg/m3 was recorded next to Boundary-Station Road in Portslade.
 Advisory Cut engine cut pollution signs are fixed in the area and more were added this year.
 The level crossing plays a part in congestion and the test was to measure significance in terms of long term air quality.
-Westerly winds can be strong along the railway and NO2 was found to be compliant along Boundary- Station Road for three years: 2015-2017.
+Westerly winds can be strong along the railway and NO2 was found to be compliant along Boundary-Station Road for three years: 2015 to 2017.
 The background monitor - W18-10 suggest a wider improvement across the Portslade area.
 Modelling shows NO2 concentrations drop off within a few metres distance from the kerb of local trunk roads.
 It is advisable that planning does not permit housing adjacent to the A27/A23 risking the requirement for AQMAs in the future.

 2.2.3 Reasons for Retaining parts of the AQMA

-Error!
-Reference source not found. shows the road length of the proposed 2020 AQMAs.
+This chart shows the road length of the proposed 2020 AQMAs.
 The total of 13 km compares to more than 20 km previously.

 Note the Transport Corridors comprising AQMA1 are joined as part of one City Centre Area.